 Voting by proxy is not permitted.

-A corporate member may vote by its authorized representative who is entitled to speak and vote and in all other respects exercise the rights of a member.
-The representative shall be reckoned recognized as a member for all purposes with respect to a meeting of the Society.

 Participation at Meetings by Electronic Means

 Participation in a meeting via telephone, or electronic means is allowed at all meetings as long as all persons at the meeting can adequately communicate with each other.